GDPR and CPRA: rethinking analytics

 • workers to parse each message and send it to the database

-• dashboard to analyze and get alerts if needed
+• dashboard to analyze and get alert if needed

 I don’t need Google Analytics to know your screen size because I know with which image is loaded, thank you HTML5 and CSS3.